 - Continue with a STRATEGY phase, where you define the overall approach you will take with your audience.

 - End with the specific TACTICS you will use to carry out your strategy.
-These are the ones that may look different in 2021 compared to 2015, like ‘let’s be on TikTok’ or ‘let’s do skyscraper content’.
+These are the ones that may look different in the future compared to 2015, like ‘let’s be on TikTok’ or ‘let’s do skyscraper content’.

 Too often content marketers jump straight into the tactics part at the expense of the previous two steps — and you may get lucky and hit temporary success, but this is not a reliable, repeatable way to build a long-lasting impact with your content.